opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 .. index:: DescriptorMatcher::match

-cv::DescriptorMatcher::match
+DescriptorMatcher::match
 ---------------------------- ```` ```` ```` ````
-.. cfunction:: void DescriptorMatcher::match( const Mat\& queryDescriptors,                           const Mat\& trainDescriptors,               vector<DMatch>\& matches,              const Mat\& mask=Mat() ) const
+.. c:function:: void DescriptorMatcher::match( const Mat\& queryDescriptors,                           const Mat\& trainDescriptors,               vector<DMatch>\& matches,              const Mat\& mask=Mat() ) const

     Find the best match for each descriptor from a query set with train descriptors.
 Supposed that the query descriptors are of keypoints detected on the same query image.